Wanyea/Wanyea/README.md

 - 🔭 Repos I'm contributing to the most right now: [Adventour](https://github.com/Wanyea/Adventour), [VR Engineering](https://github.com/Wanyea/VR-Engineering), and [3D User Interfaces for VR](https://github.com/Wanyea/3D-User-Interfaces-for-VR).
 Please check them all out! 😎

-- 👯 I’m looking to collaborate with: Anyone passionate and ambitious enough to believe in their dreams.
+- 👯 I’m looking to collaborate with: Anyone passionate and ambitious enough to believe in their dreams!

 - 💬 My favorite quote at the moment: “Its important to have specific dreams.
 Dream Big.
 Dream without fear.” - Randy Pausch

-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him/His

 - ⚡ Fun fact: I've been playing tennis for about 6 years!
 Let's hit the courts sometime! 🎾